Gradual and fuzzy subsets: Gradual elements

 then we have: \begin{enumerate}[(1)]\sepa \item For each $\alpha\in(0,1]$ the subgroup $\mathcal{G}_\alpha\subseteq\mathcal{G}$ is a normal. \item There is a filtration $\{\mathcal{G}_\alpha\mid\;\alpha\in[0,1]\}$ where $\mathcal{G}_\alpha\subseteq\mathcal{G}_\beta$ is $\alpha\leq\beta$. \item We have inclusions: $\mathcal{G}_0\subseteq\mathcal{G}_\alpha\subseteq\mathcal{G}_1\subseteq\mathcal{G}$, and surjective group homomorphisms:

 \end{enumerate} \end{proposition}

-Observe that in all these examples it seems that the only way to define an operation on gradual elements is to define it componentwise.
+Observe that in all these examples it seems that the way to define an operation on gradual elements is to define it componentwise.

 If the base set $X$ has a more richer structure; for instance, if it is a ring $R$, then the corresponding sets $\mathcal{R}$ and $\underline{\mathcal{R}}$ are rings, but there are in these rings many elements which are zero--divisor.
 So, in this case, the use of gradual elements is not a good option.
-For that, in forthcoming papers, we shall develop a different approach in the case of a ring.
-Before doing that, let's study the simplest notion of gradual subset, and after doing this we shall return to consider a set endowed with one or several binary operations, for instance a group.
+For that, in this and forthcoming papers, we shall develop a different approach to study algebraic structures.
+Before doing that, let us study the simplest notion of gradual subset, and after doing this we shall return to consider a set endowed with one or several binary operations, for instance a group.